odoo/documentation/accounting/others/taxes/B2B_B2C.rst

 For the purpose of this documentation, we will use the above use case:

--   your product default sale price is 8.26€ price excluded
+-   your product default sale price is 8.26€ tax excluded

--   but we want to sell it at 10€, price included, in our shops or eCommerce website
+-   but we want to sell it at 10€, tax included, in our shops or eCommerce website

 Setting your products
 ---------------------

-Your company must be configured with price excluded by default.
+Your company must be configured with tax excluded by default.
 This is usually the default configuration, but you can check your **Default Sale Tax** from the menu :menuselection:`Configuration --> Settings` of the Accounting application.